Thomas Jefferson: Christianity

 Jefferson was firmly anticlerical, writing in "every age, the priest has been hostile to liberty ... they have perverted the purest religion ever preached to man into mystery and jargon."
 The full letter to Horatio Spatford can be read at the National Archives.
 Jefferson once supported banning clergy from public office but later relented.
 In 1777, he drafted the Virginia Statute for Religious Freedom.
-Ratified in 1786, it made compelling attendance or contributions to any state-sanctioned religious establishment illegal and declared that men "shall be free to profess ... their opinions in matters of religion."
-The Statute is one of only three accomplishments he chose to have inscribed in the epitaph on his gravestone.
-Early in 1802, Jefferson wrote to the Danbury Connecticut Baptist Association, "that religion is a matter which lies solely between Man and his God."
-He interpreted the First Amendment as having built "a wall of separation between Church and State."
+Ratified in 1786, it made compelling attendance or contributions to any state-sanctioned religious establishment illegal and declared that men "shall be free to profess ... their opinions in matters of religion".
+The Statute is one of only three accomplishments he chose for his epitaph.
+Early in 1802, Jefferson wrote to the Danbury Connecticut Baptist Association that "religion is a matter which lies solely between Man and his God".
+He interpreted the First Amendment as having built "a wall of separation between Church and State".
 The phrase 'Separation of Church and State' has been cited several times by the Supreme Court in its interpretation of the Establishment Clause.

 Jefferson donated to the American Bible Society, saying the Four Evangelists delivered a "pure and sublime system of morality" to humanity.
 He thought Americans would rationally create "Apiarian" religion, extracting the best traditions of every denomination.
-And he contributed generously to several local denominations near Monticello.
-Acknowledging organized religion would always be factored into political life for good or ill, he encouraged reason over supernatural revelation to make inquiries into religion.
+He contributed generously to several local denominations near Monticello.
+Acknowledging organized religion would always be factored into political life, he encouraged reason over supernatural revelation to make inquiries into religion.
 He believed in a creator god, an afterlife, and the sum of religion as loving God and neighbors.
 But he also controversially rejected fundamental Christian beliefs, denying the conventional Christian Trinity, Jesus's divinity as the Son of God and miracles, the Resurrection of Christ, atonement from sin, and original sin.
-Jefferson believed that the original sin was a gross injustice and that God did not condemn all of humanity by the transgression of Adam and Eve in the Garden of Eden.
+Jefferson believed that original sin was a gross injustice.